swharden/SWHarden.com/content/blog2/2010-08-09-converting-numbers-to-morse-code-with-gcc.md

 tags: ["python", "qrss", "obsolete"]
 ---

-# Converting Numbers to Morse Code with GCC

 __One of my microcontroller projects__ requires me to measure values and transmit then in Morse code.
 There may be code out there to do this already, but I couldn't find it.
 I'm sure there are more elegant and efficient ways to handle the conversion, but this works for me.
 Hopefully someone will find it useful!